Performance Reviews and OKRs what is it?

-How to achieve this in your business
+How to achieve OKR linked performance reviews in your business

-With Online HR systems that contain performance management systems, we can now start seeing tools that generate valuable insights for the Executive and top management teams.
+With Online HR systems that contain performance review systems, we can now start seeing tools that generate valuable insights for the Executive and top management teams.
 Now quick decisions can be made based on real time information, allowing larger organisation to be more agile in making changes to the organisation based on accurate insights and data.

 In HRSimplified we merged the Performance management world that looked at KPAs and KPIs, with the new models that focus on OKRs and Outcome strategies.